01

 -

-Notifications to escort and inform you
+Notifications to guide and inform

 -

-Workflow as a step-by-step guide
+Workflow presented as a step-by-step process

 -